mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Active and Reactive Power Injections
+##### Active and Reactive Power Injection
-To calculate active and reactive power injections associated with a specific bus, the function can be used:
+To calculate the active and reactive power injection associated with a specific bus, the function can be used:
 ```@example ComputationPowersCurrentsLosses
 injection = powerInjection(system, model; label = 1)
 nothing # hide